-Many builders have display homes, At New South Homes whilst we are currently completing our permant display homes, we like to show real world examples of our work by showing you thru some of our current customer’s builds which are located throughout the Sydney metro area.
+Many builders have display homes, At New South Homes whilst we are currently completing our permanent display homes, we like to show real world examples of our work by showing you thru some of our current customer’s builds which are located throughout Sydney metro area.

 9. Review your contract and make sure you keep the builder up to date with your thoughts

-As we mention earlier, the contract with your builder is so important.
-Not only should you review it carefully and make sure you understand it, whatever changes or upgrades you want to make should also be articulated to the builder – the earlier, the better.
+As we mentioned earlier, the contract with your builder is so important.
+Not only should you review it carefully and make sure you understand it, but whatever changes or upgrades you want to make should also be articulated to the builder – the earlier, the better.

 10. Open communication

-The final thing you should know is that a key factor in helping a knock down rebuild to run smoothly and efficiency is open and friendly communication.
+The final thing you should know is that a key factor in helping a knock down rebuild to run smoothly and efficiently is open and friendly communication.